Sunday, November 14, 2010

-1. Registration with check or money order must be received at least one week before event start (by Jan 9th, 2012).
+1. Registration with check or money order must be received prior to the cutoff.
 See the Registration Link to the left.
 Some exceptions will be made for bikers as the coordination of transporation is not an issue.

 2. Hotel reservations can be made any time before the event!
 However, we have booked our event headquarters hotel 3 years in a row now, so dont wait.
 We have negotiated hotel sponsorship and have a great rate for all… see Hotel Information link to the left.
-This is a great race to bring the family along to, let them enjoy the resort while you enjoy… well you get the idea.
+This is a great race to bring the family along to, let them enjoy the pool while you enjoy… well you get the idea.
 Need to specify that you are with this event (TRIPLE D WINTER RACE) to receive the discounted rooms.
 If you want to share a room send me an email, and I’ll get you into a group.
 International Racers are provided free lodging.

-3. Entry fee is $60 for all categories except the new Half Marathon Division (which is $45).
-Tandem bikes, if you’re crazy enough to attempt this is $60 total, if you decide the day of the race to ride singles the other rider must pay $60 – this is the only exception to pre registration).
+3. Entry fee is $60 for all categories except the Bike Poker Tour (which is $45).
+Tandem bikes, if you’re crazy enough to attempt this is $60 total, if you decide the day of the race to ride singles the other rider must pay $60 – this is one exception to pre registration).

 5. No refunds will be allowed.
 However, you may change categories the day of the race.
 Please make a good guess as to the event you MAY race in so that we can make appropriate reservations for racer transportation and food/drinks at each location.

-9. YOU ARE RESPONSIBLE FOR YOU!
+6. YOU ARE RESPONSIBLE FOR YOU!
 No outside help from anyone except other racers.
 This means that there are no support crews of any kind allowed on the course (they can cheer and photograph – but not assist).
-If you take a ride, you are forfeiting your right to “finish” the race and you must contact the race day coordinator with when/where you are dropping out of the race.
+If you take a ride or resupply, you are forfeiting your right to “finish” the race and you must contact the race day coordinator with when & where you are dropping out of the race.
 Participants are encouraged to help each other.
 The buddy system is a good way to do this race for the first time.
 Please note where you dropped out of the race as in years past we awarded prizes based on who made it the furthest.

-14. The course will be marked and maps will be provided (compass is recommended, GPS and cycling computers are also allowed - but temperatures may prevent them from working).
+11. The course will be marked and maps will be provided (compass is recommended for bikers, GPS and cycling computers are also allowed - but temperatures may prevent them from working).
 There are forward and backward mile markers on Heritage Trail.
-Runners and skiers have little to no chance of getting lost as you are on Heritage trail the ENTIRE time.
-Bikers however, will traverse public and private snow machine trails for about the first 20 miles prior to landing on heritage trail for 33 miles then back to private trails for the last 10 miles.
+Half-Marathon Runners and skiers have to no chance of getting lost as you are on Heritage trail the ENTIRE time.
+Bikers however, will traverse public and private snow machine trails for about the first 24 miles prior to landing on heritage trail for 33 miles then back to private trails for the last 10 miles.
 Marathon and Ultra-Marathon Runners and skiers will have some single track snowmobile trail near the end of their event.

-16. It is required that everyone have TWO flashing red lights turned on for the entire race (one front and one back) and bikers are REQUIRED to have a foward white light for after dark.
-For the bikers these can be on you or the bike.
-For the bikers it is recommended (but not required), that you have some extra reflective material, a helmet, and do not use head phones as you may be traveling on / crossing roads at night during the race.
+13. It is required that everyone have TWO flashing red lights turned on for the entire race (one front and one back) and bikers are REQUIRED to have a foward white light for after dark.
+It is recommended (but not required), that you have some extra reflective material front and back, a helmet, and do not use head phones.

 The Triple D Winter race is a winter endurance trail event that traverses Dubuque County Iowa in the dead of winter by bike, ski or foot.